Frequently Asked Questions

 For information on membership benefits, please click here.

-The MRCDC designation was previously granted to a dental specialist who had not fully completed the examination requirements for Fellowship and was given the use of the term “Member” under rules available at the time.
+A Member is a dental specialist who was approved to use the MRCDC designation, and was given the use of the term “Member,” having completed the requirements for Membership before 1994, under rules available at the time.
 The last Memberships were granted in 1994.

 When may I use the FRCDC designation?